News and Information from Camp Tintype

 Perhaps it is time for a PRIVATE TUTORIAL day or two or more.

 The price is right!
-At $850.00 per day (with discounts for multiple days - see below), it is the lowest in the wet-plate and alt photography instruction field.
+At $900.00 per day (with discounts for multiple days - see below), it is the lowest in the wet-plate and alt photography instruction field.
 Factor in that you are welcome to camp here in your own tent or RV or in one of our own classic tents or teepees for FREE and it becomes dirt cheap.
 You will always get more for your buck at Camp Tintype and a private tutorial is no exception.
 Be prepared for a solid ten hours of instruction.
 We start at 9:00AM and go till noon, take a quick half hour lunch break, continue shooting and working till 5:30PM, have a two hour dinner break, and then work till 10PM.

 Customize your tutorial experience as you like!

 Are you a first time wet-plater?
 No problem, we can get you pouring fine plates the first day, lickity-split.
 Been at it for awhile but have hit some bumps in the road?
 It might only take one day to get you on the right track and smooth things out.
 Have you been wanting to go really big or exotic?
 How about 20x24 Mammoths?
 These monster size plates will require an extra lab fee of $400 per day.
 There are no extra lab fees for anything else.
-You can learn to make relievo-variant ambrotypes, do wet-plate by projection, get into letter press printing your own card mounts, move on up to negative and albumen paper making and printing, make your own Collodio-Choride Aristotype POP paper, and other numerous options and combinations, many of which would be only open to you as a tutorial student.
+You can learn to make relievo-variant ambrotypes, do wet-plate by projection, get into letter press printing your own card mounts, move on up to negative and albumen paper making and printing, and other numerous options and combinations, many of which would be only open to you as a tutorial student.
 Just let me know what your interests and priorities are and when you'd like to come out.
 The warmer half of the year is preferred, and also times not conflicting with workshop and Jamboree dates.

 Mammoth camera